We are changing this up a bit going forward in 2022 as we are going to try something different. Please read!!

 From time to time we have a puppy we would like to keep in our breeding program and have shown, but we can't keep them all!
-When this happens, we look for co-own or guardian homes where the puppy can live with a family and be a puppy, but also be able to come back for us to show and use in our breeding program.
+When this happens, we look for foster or guardian homes where the puppy can live with a family and be a puppy, but also be able to come back for us to use in our breeding program.
+We are no longer going to offer co-own homes.
+The puppy will stay with us for at least the first year of it's life.
+We will train and show it.
+Once the dog has earned it's CKC Championship, we will be looking for foster/guardian homes for the dog to live in.
+Please read below to see what it is we are hoping to find in a foster/guardian home.

-What we are looking for in a co-own/guardian home:
+What we are looking for in a foster/guardian home:

 Must love dogs